So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 Behind all of these conflicts, there is an underlying question.
 What comprises legitimate scripture?
 And, on whose authority.
 For most (but not all) Christians, this question was settled by an Easter (or Festal) letter from Athanasius bishop of Alexandria – in 367 AD when he listed all 27 books of the current New Testament as canonical.

 Even Athanasius (also known as the chief defender of the Nicene Creed), included a large caveat with his listing.
-There are other books that he felt deserved to be read in churches for edification, though not of the same standing as the canonized 27.
+Also identified are other books that he felt deserved to be read in churches for edification, though not of the same standing as the canonized 27.

 A few have challenged this fait accompli – among them Martin Luther.
 Luther questioned the canonicity of several so-called Catholic epistles – among them Hebrews, James, Jude, and Revelation.
 In particular, he objected to the message of James (Jesus’ brother) that “faith without works is dead.”
 His derogatory term for James’ letter was that of a “right strawy epistle.”